SosoTughushi/ElectricSheep/docs/ai-first-repository-guide.md

 <!-- simple:start -->
 **Simple:** Keep things simple and organized.
 Write clear names for files and folders.
 Add comments explaining what your code does.
 Make sure your README file explains how to use your project.

+**Best Practices:**
+- Name files clearly: `generate-report.py` is better than `gr.py`
+- Use folders to group related files
+- Write a README that explains:
+  - What your project does
+  - How to set it up
+  - How to use it
+- Add comments in your code explaining tricky parts
+- Keep your code organized and easy to read

+Remember: If AI can understand your code easily, it can help you better!

 <!-- simple:end -->

 <!-- medium:start -->
 **Medium:** Follow these practices: (1) Use descriptive, consistent naming conventions, (2) Include MANIFEST.json files for all tools with complete metadata, (3) Maintain up-to-date README files with usage examples, (4) Document the "why" not just the "what", (5) Use standardized script interfaces, and (6) Keep documentation close to code.

+**Detailed Practices:**

+**1. Naming Conventions**
+- Use kebab-case for files: `my-tool.ps1`
+- Use descriptive names: `train-model.py` not `train.py`
+- Be consistent across the project

+**2. MANIFEST.json Files**
+Every tool should have a MANIFEST.json with:
+- Tool name and description
+- Parameters and their types
+- Usage examples
+- Entry points

+**3. README Files**
+Include:
+- Purpose and capabilities
+- Installation instructions
+- Usage examples
+- Troubleshooting tips

+**4. Documentation Philosophy**
+- Explain "why" decisions were made
+- Document assumptions and constraints
+- Include examples for common use cases

+**5. Script Interfaces**
+- Use consistent parameter formats
+- Provide help text (`--help` flags)
+- Return clear exit codes (0 = success, non-zero = error)

+**6. Documentation Location**
+- Keep docs near the code they describe
+- Use README.md in each directory
+- Reference related documentation

 <!-- medium:end -->